 Ireland became a member of the European Economic Community, later the EU, in 1973.
 This move transformed many aspects of life in Ireland and opened Ireland up for free trade with its European partners.

 In 1969 the IDA was incorporated as an autonomous state-sponsored body under the Industrial Development Act and made responsible for all aspects of industrial development.
 This put the IDA on a stronger footing, giving the body more flexibility.

 The signing of the Anglo Irish Free Trade agreement contributed to the opening up of the Irish economy between Ireland and its main trading partner.

 The introduction of the first Programme for Economic Expansion was part of a series of moves in the 1950s to achieve economic expansion in Ireland.
 This programme removed protectionism, encouraged Foreign Direct Investment (FDI) and promoted exports.

-IDA Ireland was formed in 1949 as part of the Department of Industry & Commerce.
+IDA Ireland (Industrial Development Agency) was formed in 1949 as part of the Department of Industry & Commerce.
 The IDA was initially briefed to stimulate, support and develop export-led business and enterprise in Ireland.
 This covered both indigenous and foreign investment and start-up enterprises.
 This was against a backdrop of economic protectionism and restrictions on imports.

 You'll find us responsive to your needs, proactive, professional and willing to go the extra mile.

 We have 28 Offices worldwide helping support companies expand their operations in Ireland.